 For Coding, students were introduced to core concepts in computer programming such as variables, conditionals, loops, and functions, culminating in the building of a Pong game.
 The Coding course was modeled after Dartmouth’s introductory computer science classes: CS1 & CS2.

 For Arduino, students were introduced to the Arduino platform, basic electronics, sensors and actuators.
-At the end of the course, students built prototype of an weather monitoring system.
+At the end of the course, students built prototypes of a weather monitoring system.

 For Innovation, students learned the innovation process from need finding through brainstorming, selecting solutions with decision matrices and prototyping, as well as developing business models for their solutions.
 The innovation course was modeled after Dartmouth’s Introduction to Engineering class: ENGS 21.